Me? Jealous?: Plot

 Phil (Ty Burrell) has a new prospective client named Tad (Greg Kinnear) whom he invites to his home to talk about the house he wants to sell.
-Tad comes and he is extremely friendly to Claire (Julie Bowen) since he kisses her on the lips for hello and goodbye.
-Claire finds his move inappropriate while Phil does not mind about it telling Claire that it does not mean anything.
-Tad comes back the next day to invite Claire and Phil at his home and he continues kissing Claire.
+Tad comes, and he is extremely friendly to Claire (Julie Bowen) since he kisses her on the lips for hello and goodbye.
+Claire finds his move inappropriate while Phil does not mind about it, telling Claire that it does not mean anything.
+Tad comes back the next day to invite Claire and Phil to his home, and he continues kissing Claire.
 At his home, Claire sees that he kisses every woman that way, even the members of his family, so she can relax and enjoy Tad's jokes, something that Phil does not like at all.

-Haley (Sarah Hyland) fibbed on her college applications claiming that she is a Big Sister so Claire and Phil forced her to join the Big Brothers Big Sisters organization.
-Now, she has to work as a Big Sister to her new "Little Sister" Annie (Alexis Fowlkes), something that she does really well causing Alex's (Ariel Winter) reaction.
-The two girls start fighting and Luke (Nolan Gould) angrily interferes to make them stop and tells them that they were both bad big sisters to him.
-Luke's words make Alex and Haley remember their old habits when they were younger and they were dressing up Luke, something that Luke is not happy about.
+Haley (Sarah Hyland) fibbed on her college applications claiming that she is a Big Sister, so Claire and Phil forced her to join the Big Brothers Big Sisters organization.
+Now, she has to work as a Big Sister to her new "Little Sister" Annie (Alexis Fowlkes), something that she does really well, causing Alex's (Ariel Winter) reaction.
+The two girls start fighting, and Luke (Nolan Gould) angrily interferes to make them stop and tells them that they were both bad big sisters to him.
+Luke's words make Alex and Haley remember their old habits when they were younger, and they were dressing up Luke, something that Luke is not happy about.

-Meanwhile, Cam (Eric Stonestreet) and Mitch (Jesse Tyler Ferguson) have to stay with Jay (Ed O'Neill) and Gloria (Sofía Vergara) for few days because their house is being fumigated.
+Meanwhile, Cam (Eric Stonestreet) and Mitch (Jesse Tyler Ferguson) have to stay with Jay (Ed O'Neill) and Gloria (Sofía Vergara) for a few days because their house is being fumigated.
 This cohabitation causes some issues between the four of them.

 Cam rearranges the kitchen so it can be more practical, something that Gloria does not like while Gloria starts doing things with Lily (Aubrey Anderson-Emmons) like taking her shopping and fixing her hair, something that upsets Cam.

-Jay keeps making jokes about Mitch's job something that Mitch does not appreciate much.
-Things get more intense when Mitch says that he has a professional meeting with radio DJ Booker Bell (Phil Hendrie) whom Jay admires and he appears at the meeting uninvited.
-Mitch feels embarrassed with Jay's behavior and he asks him to leave because he is working.
+Jay keeps making jokes about Mitch's job, something that Mitch does not appreciate much.
+Things get more intense when Mitch says that he has a professional meeting with radio DJ Booker Bell (Phil Hendrie) whom Jay admires. and he appears at the meeting uninvited.
+Mitch feels embarrassed with Jay's behavior, and he asks him to leave because he is working.

 Manny (Rico Rodriguez) sees the tension and he tries to make them understand that what they are doing is not on purpose to upset the other by making up stories similar to theirs presenting them as his problem.
 At first they do not understand but at the end, they manage to solve their differences.